Bipolar Disorder: Signs, Symptoms, Treatment Methods

 People with bipolar disorder should tell their doctor about all prescription drugs, over-the-counter medications, or supplements they are taking.
 Certain medications and supplements taken together may cause unwanted or dangerous effects.

 In general, there is not much research about herbal or natural supplements.
 Little is known about their effects on bipolar disorder.
-An herb called St. John's wort (Hypericum perforatum), often marketed as a natural antidepressant, may cause a switch to mania in some people with bipolar disorder.
+A herb called St. John's wort (Hypericum perforatum), often marketed as a natural antidepressant, may cause a switch to mania in some people with bipolar disorder.
 St. John's wort can also make other medications less effective, including some antidepressant and anticonvulsant medications.
 Scientists are also researching omega-3 fatty acids (most commonly found in fish oil) to measure their usefulness for long-term treatment of bipolar disorder.
 Study results have been mixed.
-It is important to talk with a doctor before taking any herbal or natural supplements because of the serious risk of interactions with other medications.
+It is important to speak with a doctor before taking any herbal or natural supplements because of the serious risk of interactions with other medications.

 What can people with bipolar disorder expect from treatment

-Bipolar disorder has no cure, but can be effectively treated over the long-term.
+Bipolar disorder has no cure, but can be effectively treated over the long term.
 It is best controlled when treatment is continuous, rather than on and off.
 In the STEP-BD study, a little more than half of the people treated for bipolar disorder recovered over one year's time.
 For this study, recovery meant having two or fewer symptoms of the disorder for at least eight weeks.

 However, even with proper treatment, mood changes can occur.
 In the STEP-BD study, almost half of those who recovered still had lingering symptoms.
 These people experienced a relapse or recurrence that was usually a return to a depressive state.
 If a person had a mental illness in addition to bipolar disorder, he or she was more likely to experience a relapse.
 Scientists are unsure, however, how these other illnesses or lingering symptoms increase the chance of relapse.
 For some people, combining psychotherapy with medication may help to prevent or delay relapse.

 Treatment may be more effective when people work closely with a doctor and talk openly about their concerns and choices.
 Keeping track of mood changes and symptoms with a daily life chart can help a doctor assess a person's response to treatments.
-Sometimes the doctor needs to change a treatment plan to make sure symptoms are controlled most effectively.
+Occasionally, the doctor needs to change a treatment plan to make sure symptoms are controlled most effectively.
 A psychiatrist should guide any changes in type or dose of medication.

 If you know someone who has bipolar disorder, it affects you too.
 The first and most important thing you can do is help him or her get the right diagnosis and treatment.
 You may need to make the appointment and go with him or her to see the doctor.
 Encourage your loved one to stay in treatment.